 "While many in Canada and Britain believed war could be averted, Brock began to ready the army and militia for what was to come.
 When the War of 1812 broke out, the populace was prepared, and quick victories at Fort Mackinac and Detroit crippled American invasion efforts.
 Brock's actions, particularly his success at Detroit, earned him a knighthood, membership in the Order of the Bath, accolades and the epithet "The Hero of Upper Canada"."

-- Senator Elizabeth Warren (D-MA), a longtime bankruptcy and contract lawyer and Harvard professor, started predicting the 2008 market crash in the 1980s thanks to her analysis of middle-class bankruptcy statistics.
+Senator Elizabeth Warren (D-MA), a longtime bankruptcy and contract lawyer and Harvard professor, started predicting the 2008 market crash in the 1980s.
 As the 2000s wore on, she continued to make hay about the issue, but was roundly ignored by everyone.
-Until autumn 2008, when Wall Street imploded in spectacular and disastrous fashion.
 She wound up being the main architect of a consumer advocacy agency designed to prevent such a thing from happening again.

-- Likewise in the UK, Liberal Democrat MP Dr Vince Cable (that doctorate is a PHD in economics), spend the later years of the Blair government and the early years of the Brown one warning of "casino banking" exposing the London Stock Exchange and UK banking sector to huge risk.
+Likewise in the UK, Liberal Democrat MP Dr Vince Cable (that doctorate is a PHD in economics), spend the later years of the Blair government and the early years of the Brown one warning of "casino banking" exposing the London Stock Exchange and UK banking sector to huge risk.
 Cue the 2008 financial meltdown, and the eventual election of the current Coalition government in 2010.
 He's now the Rt.
 Hon Secretary of State for business.
-The Trope is them redoubled as large parts of the Conservative Party choose to ignore him because he's from the Liberal Democrat Party (Coalition politics can be messy).
+The Trope is them redoubled as large parts of the Conservative Party choose to ignore him because he's from the Liberal Democrat Party.
+(Politics can be messy.)

-- This was possibly the cause of the fall of the Roman Republic before it even became an empire.
+This was possibly the cause of the fall of the Roman Empire before it even became an empire — that is, the empire may have been doomed before it was formed.
 In the 2nd century BC, two brothers named Tiberius and Gaius Gracchus realized that Rome's military model was unsustainable in the long term.
 They pushed for reforms in the Senate, but their ideas were unpopular (since they would adversely affect the rich landowners who controlled the Senate) and their attempts to push these reforms led to their murders (one was beaten to death by the senate).
 Not long after that, the Gracchi's fears soon came to pass.
 A man named Gaius Marius was assigned to raise an army, only to find that there just weren't enough qualified troops in all of Italy.
 For instance, Rome's laws required soldiers to own land, but all the land was owned by a handful of people, which was exactly the sort of thing the Gracchi foresaw.
-Marius reformed the army to eliminate some of these requirements, but even his reforms only resulted in other generals doing to same - each effectively commanding their own private army, which lead to decades of civil war before the Empire rose from the ashes.
+Marius reformed the army to eliminate some of these requirements, but even his reforms only slowed Rome's decline rather than stopping it.